 The location of placing a consumer unit is frequently disregarded.
 People frequently put it in a dark corner of their home to keep it out of sight.
-Electricians who have replaced consumer units believe that the user device should be maintained in a location where it may be conveniently accessed at any time of day.
+Electricians in London who have replaced consumer units believe that the user device should be maintained in a location where it may be conveniently accessed at any time of day.
 This also complies with Part M of the Building Regulations, which says that a consumer unit must be installed with switches between 0.45m and 1.2m above the floor level.

 Consumer units should not be boxed inside a wooden cabinet or positioned beneath a wooden stairway.
 Because all of these materials are extremely flammable, they are considered major fire dangers.
 According to Building Regulations, every consumer unit must be encased in a cabinet or enclosure constructed of any non-combustible material, such as steel.